JessicaUppal/deep-learning/README.md

 ## Background

 The non-profit foundation Alphabet Soup wants to create an algorithm to predict whether or not applicants for funding will be successful.
-With your knowledge of machine learning and neural networks, use the features in the provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.
+With your knowledge of machine learning and neural networks, youâ€™ll use the features in the provided dataset to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.

-From Alphabet SoupÕs business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+From Alphabet Soupâ€™s business team, you have received a CSV containing more than 34,000 organizations that have received funding from Alphabet Soup over the years.
 Within this dataset are a number of columns that capture metadata about each organization, such as the following:

-* **EIN** and **NAME**âIdentification columns
+* **EIN** and **NAME**â€”Identification columns
-* **APPLICATION_TYPE**âAlphabet Soup application type
+* **APPLICATION_TYPE**â€”Alphabet Soup application type
-* **AFFILIATION**âAffiliated sector of industry
+* **AFFILIATION**â€”Affiliated sector of industry
-* **CLASSIFICATION**âGovernment organization classification
+* **CLASSIFICATION**â€”Government organization classification
-* **USE_CASE**âUse case for funding
+* **USE_CASE**â€”Use case for funding
-* **ORGANIZATION**âOrganization type
+* **ORGANIZATION**â€”Organization type
-* **STATUS**âActive status
+* **STATUS**â€”Active status
-* **INCOME_AMT**âIncome classification
+* **INCOME_AMT**â€”Income classification
-* **SPECIAL_CONSIDERATIONS**âSpecial consideration for application
+* **SPECIAL_CONSIDERATIONS**â€”Special consideration for application
-* **ASK_AMT**âFunding amount requested
+* **ASK_AMT**â€”Funding amount requested
-* **IS_SUCCESSFUL**âWas the money used effectively
+* **IS_SUCCESSFUL**â€”Was the money used effectively

 ## Instructions

 ### Step 1: Preprocess the data

-Using your knowledge of Pandas and the Scikit-Learnâ€™s `StandardScaler()`, youÕll need to preprocess the dataset in order to compile, train, and evaluate the neural network model later in Step 2
+Using your knowledge of Pandas and the Scikit-Learnâ€™s `StandardScaler()`, youâ€™ll need to preprocess the dataset in order to compile, train, and evaluate the neural network model later in Step 2

 Using the information we have provided in the starter code, follow the instructions to complete the preprocessing steps.